William D. Taylor

 Tennessee State University

 My research interest is in commutative algebra, specifically on singularities in positive characteristic, with a special interest in problems relating to F-purity, graded rings, and tight closure-like operations.
-In particular, I am working on problems involving and relating Hilbert-Samuel and Hilbert-Kunz multiplicities with each other and with other numerical invariants of rings and ideals.
+In particular, I am working on problems involving and relating Hilbert-Samuel and Hilbert-Kunz multiplicities with each other and with other numerical invariants.
+I have recently also begun studying differential operators and fixed ideals of ring self-maps.

 My other mathematical interests include group theory and combinatorics.
 My Bachelor's thesis, "p-adic Square Roots," develops an algorithm for calculating the square root of any p-adic rational number in a degree four field extension of the p-adic rationals (for p greater than 2).
 My Master's thesis, "Finding minimal n-power Extensions of Groups" explores the minimal degree of a group extension H of a group G such that every element of G has an n-th root in H (for a fixed n).